Mon – Sun: 24/7 Electrical

 Can surge protectors prevent electrical fires, and if so, how?

 Yes, surge protectors can prevent electrical fires by guarding against voltage spikes, which can damage electrical appliances and potentially cause fires.
 These devices cut off the power when they detect an overload, preventing the overheating of electrical wires and appliances.
-It is essential to use a surge protector that meets Australian safety standards and ensures it is not overloaded.
+Using a surge protector that meets Australian safety standards and ensures it is not overloaded is essential.

 What safety measures can I take with my electrical appliances to reduce the risk of an electrical fire?